 Do you ever feel like you can only learn things the hard way?

-And by the time my husband (still feels weird to say that word!) and I got to the other side, we were convinced that nothing we go through together could ever be that hard again.
+By the time my husband (it still feels weird to say that word!) and I got to the other side, we were convinced that nothing we went through together could ever be that hard again.
 We were lean, mean, conflict-busting machines.

 Start the Talk On a Clean Slate

 When Matt and I sat down for the finance talk, we had a bit of background to help us out.
 I mean, I write about the topic every day!
 I even read my blog posts to him each night for one final edit before they go out (and yes, the ReadyForZero content team regularly teases me about this ritual).